chipster/chipster-openshift/k3s/migration.md

 ## Update to K3s v1.32.4

-The Ansible playbook in the update instructions will update the K3s from version `v1.26.4` to `v1.32.4` since 2025-05-??.
+Since Chipster version v4.14.3, the Ansible playbook in the update instructions will update the K3s from version `v1.26.4` to `v1.32.4`.
 The new K3s will have different API version for the IngressRoute object.
 After K3s has been updated, Helm and kubectl cannot manage the old IngressRoute objects anymore.

-Remove all IngressRoute objects before the K3s update to prevent problems later:
+Uninstall Chipster before the K3s update to prevent problems later:

 ```bash
 helm uninstall chipster
 ```

-This didn't delete data on our test servers, but take the necessary precautions condsidering backups.
+This didn't delete the data on our test servers, but take the necessary precautions condsidering backups.

 And then continue with the [Chipster update instructions](README.md#Updates).

-### Recovering from failed K3s v1.32.4 update
+### Recovering from Failed K3s v1.32.4 Update

 If you didn't uninstall Chipster before upgrading K3s, you will get a error like this: